So he didn't have to give away anything of his own.

 It's an honor and a privilege that I look forward to each and every day.

-And tomorrow, of course, one of my all-time favorite days of the week, open line Friday.
+And tomorrow, of course, one of my all-time favorite days of the week, Open Line Friday.

 And just to remind you, that's where you can call and talk about anything.

-Doesn't have to be what I'm talking about or leading with.
+It doesn't have to be what I'm talking about or leading with.

-And we try, we don't always succeed.
+We don't always succeed.

 We try to take more calls, many more calls than usual on Open Line Friday.